 The Reviewing Process

 The UIST review process is confidential and the confidentiality of submissions is maintained from their submission to their publication date.
-See the UIST 2016 Call for Participation
+See the UIST 2017 Call for Participation for relevant dates.

-Rejection Threshold: After the primary and external reviewers complete their reviews, any paper for which all reviews fall below a threshold will be rejected.
+- Rejection Threshold: After the primary and external reviewers complete their reviews, any paper for which all reviews fall below a threshold will be rejected.
 These papers will not have a rebuttal or be discussed at the PC meeting.
 The 2AC will then prepare a review for papers above the threshold, but it can be very short (e.g., "This is great work, reviewers are all positive and I recommend acceptance").
 Authors of the rejected papers will receive notifications at this point and can submit the work to other venues.
-Authors of all papers that are above the rejection threshold will have a chance to write a rebuttal.
+Authors of all papers that are above the rejection threshold have the option of submitting a rebuttal.

-Rebuttal: After the 3 external and two primary reviews are complete, reviews will be distributed to authors.
-Authors will have 7 days to submit a rebuttal if they feel that the reviewers have made substantive or factual errors, to clarify concerns or uncertainties, or to answer specific questions raised by the reviewers.
+- Rebuttal: After the three external and primary reviews are complete, reviews will be distributed to authors.
+Authors will have roughly one week to submit a rebuttal if they feel that the reviewers have made substantive or factual errors, to clarify concerns or uncertainties, or to answer specific questions raised by the reviewers.
 We encourage the submission of a rebuttal regardless of the scores that authors receive in case the concerns of reviewers come up in discussion at the Program Committee meeting.
-The rebuttal period will be from June 9 through June 16, 2016.
+The rebuttal period will be from May 22 through May 29, 2017.
 The rebuttal is confined to 5000 characters in length and must be self-contained.
-The rebuttal is for addressing factual errors in the reviews, for responding to specific questions for clarification raised by reviewers, or include any novel material as long as it can be fit into the 5000 test characters of the rebuttal.
+The rebuttal is for addressing factual errors in the reviews, for responding to specific questions for clarification raised by reviewers, or include any novel material as long as it can be fit into the 5000 characters of the rebuttal.
 External links, e.g., to video material, are not allowed unless explicitly requested by an AC.
 Since the external reviewers do not know the names of the authors, the authors should maintain their anonymity in their rebuttals.

-Post-Rebuttal Discussion Stage: Between the end of the rebuttal submission and Program Committee meeting, the reviewers (ACs and externals) will read the authors’ rebuttals, confer about the papers, and prepare a recommendation for the committee meeting on June 23, 2016.
+- Post-Rebuttal Discussion Stage: Between the end of the rebuttal submission and Program Committee meeting, the reviewers (ACs and externals) will read the authors’ rebuttals, confer about the papers, and prepare a recommendation for the committee meeting on June 23-24, 2017.
+2ACs will write reviews as needed for papers requiring additional discussion before the meeting.
 Since the external reviewers do not know the authors’ and each other's identities, they must maintain anonymity during any online discussion.
 The preliminary recommendation agreed on at this stage will be either accept, reject, or if agreement on a recommendation cannot be reached, a third option is to table the paper for further review and discussion.